Húsavík Travel Guide

 Whale Watching in Husavik

-Húsavík is often nicknamed the whale watching capital of Europe, due to the fact that throughout the vast majority of summers, tour operators have 100% sighting rates.
+Húsavík is often nicknamed the whale-watching capital of Europe because, in most summers, tour operators achieve 100% sighting rates.

 Humpback Whales are the most common species in Skjálfandi Bay.
-These gentle giants are renowned for being possibly the most entertaining of the great whales to observe, due to the fact they always show their tail before a dive, and exhibit many other behaviours at the surface, such as breaching and fin slapping.
+These gentle giants are renowned as possibly the most entertaining of the great whales to observe, because they always show their tail before diving and exhibit many other behaviours at the surface, such as breaching and fin slapping.

 Many whale watching tours also include a puffin-watching component.